jaeyk/comp_thinking_social_science/docs/06_semi_structured_data.md

 ## What is semi-structured data?

 > Semi-structured data is a form of structured data that does not obey the tabular structure of data models associated with relational databases or other forms of data tables, but nonetheless contains tags or other markers to separate semantic elements and enforce hierarchies of records and fields within the data.
-Therefore, it is also known as self-describing structure. - [Wikipedia](https://en.wikipedia.org/wiki/Semi-structured_data#:~:text=Semi%2Dstructured%20data%20is%20a,and%20fields%20within%20the%20data.)
+Therefore, it is also known as a self-describing structure. - [Wikipedia](https://en.wikipedia.org/wiki/Semi-structured_data#:~:text=Semi%2Dstructured%20data%20is%20a,and%20fields%20within%20the%20data.)

--   Examples: `HTML (Hypertext Markup Language)` files (e.g., websites) and `JSON (JavaScript Object Notation)` files (e.g., tweets)
+-   Examples: HTML (e.g., websites), XML (e.g., government data), JSON (e.g., social media API)

+Below is how JSON (tweet) looks like.

+- A tree-like structure

+- Keys and values (key: value)

+{
+  "created_at": "Thu Apr 06 15:24:15 +0000 2017",
+  "id_str": "850006245121695744",
+  "text": "1\/ Today we\u2019re sharing our vision for the future of the Twitter API platform!\nhttps:\/\/t.co\/XweGngmxlP", "user": {
+    "id": 2244994945,
+    "name": "Twitter Dev",
+    "screen_name": "TwitterDev",
+    "location": "Internet",
+    "url": "https:\/\/dev.twitter.com\/",
+    "description": "Your official source for Twitter Platform news, updates & events.
+Need technical help?
+Visit https:\/\/twittercommunity.com\/ \u2328\ufe0f #TapIntoTwitter"
+  }
+}

 -   Why should we care about semi-structured data?